SwiftSage/SwiftSage/README.md

-# 🤖 SwiftSage: A LLM-based Reasoning Agent with In-context Reinforcement Learning
+# 🤖 SwiftSage: An Agent System  for Reasoning with LLMs via In-context Reinforcement Learning

 <!-- add a banner img for s2_banner.png -->
 <!-- add a banner img for s2_banner.png with a black border -->